IMPACT STARTS NOW

 Our CALL TO ACTION has 4 main pillars:

 TELL YOUR FRIENDS, family and colleagues about the film.
 Recovery from the devastation in Lahaina and Kula is FAR from over.
-Now more than ever kids need mentors.
-Our MISSION is to make impact, BEYOND THE FILM and INTO COMMUNITIES, everywhere.
-The film is a perfect tool to for ongoing impact and keeping relief efforts alive.
+Now more than ever kids need mentors and positive role models.
+Our MISSION is to make impact, BEYOND THE FILM and INTO COMMUNITIES.
+This film is a perfect tool for meaningful social impact and supporting relief efforts on Maui in the future.

-PLEASE DONATE to our Impact Campaign to sponsor screenings and community impact events with underserved kids around the country.
+PLEASE MAKE A DONATION to our Social Impact Campaign that includes screenings and community impact events with underserved kids around the country.
 TRUE impact happens when you are PRESENT.
 Screening the film IN-PERSON with Uncle Bully and team, followed by action with kids, IN communities, MATTERS.
-We are just hitting the road and we are already seeing the impact on these kids’ faces.
+We’ve seen what’s possible and our goal is to visit schools, prisons, juvenile detention centers and theaters with Bully leading a surfing land lesson after each event.

 WILL YOU JOIN US?